mmertsock/mountain-goat-vm/README.md

 A fake computer architecture and assembly language, with an interpreter hosted in JavaScript.

-This is a learning exercise discussed on <https://www.runningcode.net>.
+This is a learning exercise [discussed on my blog](https://www.runningcode.net/2023/01/27/mountain-goat-vm-1/).

 ## Repository contents